arslan2k12/Precis-Veine-Non-invasive-low-cost-Vein-Visualization-device/README.md

 Senior Year Project of Bachelors degree, NUST Pakistan

+# Code:
+The project is coded in Python, and the code is available in appendix of the Project Report.

+# Description:

 •	Designed low-cost stand mounted device for imaging subcutaneous veins in non-invasive way